cooperbocko/clashml/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims to create a bot that climb to a high rank in the Clash Royale game mode Merge Tactics.
+This project aims to create a bot that can climb to a high rank in the Clash Royale game mode Merge Tactics.
 It is currently utilizing a simple DQN, but I have future plans to integrate other RL models as well.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>